Government digital experience standards

 Ensure tables and lists are accessible.

-Properly structured tables and lists are easier to navigate for users with disabilities, making content more accessible.
+Improves access by making tables and lists easier to navigate for users with disabilities.

 Feedback